thingsboard/thingsboard.github.io/docs/user-guide/contribution/extensions-development.md

 This class is the core of your *Plugin* and here you should implement the logic in order to init the plugin correctly.

-It must be annotated with *org.thingsboard.server.extensions.api.component.Plugin* annotation so **Thingsboard** will correctly process this class during start-up.
+It must be annotated with *org.thingsboard.server.extensions.api.component.Plugin* annotation so **ThingsBoard** will correctly process this class during start-up.

 In case of **REST API Call Extension** sample class is *org.thingsboard.server.extensions.rest.plugin.RestApiCallPlugin*.
 In this extension *Plugin* is responsible for setting URL and headers for the REST request.